West Virginia Oil and Gas Well Injuries and Death Attorneys

 How Oil and Gas Companies Are Cutting Corners and Causing Accidents

 There are a seemingly limitless number of corners that oil and gas companies will cut in order to increase output and profit.
 They will avoid the cost of equipment repair and replacement, instead working old machinery to the point at which it becomes hazardous.
-As mentioned earlier, they will also push workers to put in too many hours, leading to exhaustion that can result in accidents both on and off the rig.
+They will push workers to put in too many hours, leading to exhaustion that can result in accidents.
 They will even hire inexperienced workers and provide them with insufficient training, then send them out on the job where their lack of training endangers themselves and those around them.

 While workers’ compensation may be a source of recovery in these cases, the negligence of the oil or gas company and the negligence of other parties often opens the door to other potential avenues for recovering compensation.
 These may include:

-Filing a legal action against a third party, employer, or product manufacturer can allow substantially higher recovery than what can be obtained from workers’ compensation, so it is in your best interests to enlist a lawyer with the ability to determine the appropriate type or types of claims to pursue.
+Filing a legal action against a third party, employer, or product manufacturer can allow substantially higher recovery than what can be obtained from workers’ compensation, so it is in your best interest to enlist a lawyer with the ability to determine the appropriate type or types of claims to pursue.
 We have that ability.

 We work on a contingent fee basis.
 We do not get paid unless you do.